Everything You Need To Know About RRSP and TFSA Contributions

 There is a contribution limit to how much you can put in to your TFSA each year, set by the federal government and the same for all Canadian adults regardless of your income.
 Much like an RRSP, the contribution limit accumulates over time, which means if you don't reach the limit one year, you don't lose it.

 Because your TFSA has so much flexibility, you can use it as a savings vehicle for both your short-term goals (your next vacation, a new vehicle, or a home renovation) as well as your long-term goals.

 As registered investments, RRSPs and TFSAs are both in the same category so they function in very similar ways.
 The biggest way they are different is in how they are taxed.
 With an RRSP, any growth within the portfolio is tax-sheltered and you only pay taxes when you make a withdrawal, which is then taxed as income.
 With a TFSA, it's the opposite: the deposits you've made have already been taxed as income and when you make a withdrawal, that is tax-free.

 The Auxilium Team is ready to help you achieve your financial goals and make sure your investments are supporting them.
-Whether you are setting up your first registered investment or you want to compare your existing investments with our options, the first step is a conversation with a Personal Insurance Consultant.
-Give Rebekah a call at 250-590-6520 or make an appointment to visit her at 307 Goldstream Avenue.
+Whether you are setting up your first registered investment or you want to compare your existing investments with our options, the first step is a conversation with our Trusted Partner at Shoreline Financial & Insurance Services.
+Give Tami a call at 250-475-6601.

 Insurance Services provided by Auxilium Insurance Services.
 Auxilium Mortgage Corporation is based in Victoria, BC and works with clients locally and across Canada.
 The Auxilium team has over 100 years of combined financial experience and access to dozens of lenders to help you meet your goals.